Three Myths About “Reading Levels”

 These changes have not happened because Tinkerbell sprinkled fairy dust.
 But for change to be successful and sustainable, it needs to be planned and supported.
 To begin with the end in mind means to start with a clear understanding of your destination.
 Melbourne: Information Australia the vision statement.
 Sample Mission Statement.
 Books in Homes Term 1 - 2015 on PhotoPeach.

 Whole School: Teaching Staff: Teaching Strategies teaching resources - TES Australia.

 TES Australia - Log in or Register.
 10 ways to differentiate learning… Once upon a time in the olden days, the teacher stood out front and taught the whole class the same material in the same way.

 For this to be effective, students really need to think about their learning.
-I worked with a group of teachers recently who felt their young students were not capable of writing meaningful reflections for their end of semester reports.
-That might be true.
 Today we will be learning about… Remember when we used to start a new unit with the words ‘Today we will be learning about...’?

 Sometimes what followed next was ‘Please turn to page 46′.
 As a PYP school, we begin each unit of inquiry with a ‘provocation‘ that gets our learners thinking and wondering right away.
 Todd Parr - Photos du journal.
 Australian Library and Information Association.
 LibraryCirculationControlCard.pdf.
 Fun Facts for Kids on Animals, Earth, History and more!
 OpenSSO (Login) School Library Association of NSW.
 Infographics.
 Infographics.
 Infographics.
 Infographics.
 Infographics.
 Infographics.
 Infographics.
 Infographics.
 Infographics.